Interpretation of point forecasts with unkown directive: Discussion

 \subsection{Acknowledgments}

-This manuscript has developed from a Diploma thesis written by Patrick Schmidt at Heidelberg University, under the supervision of Matthias Katzfuss and Tilmann Gneiting.
-We would like to thank Tilmann Gneiting for extensive advising and Fabian Kr\"{u}ger for many helpful comments and discussions.
-The work of Patrick Schmidt has been partially funded by the Klaus Tschira Foundation and the European Union Seventh Framework Programme under grant agreement no.~290976.
-Matthias Katzfuss was partially supported by US National Science Foundation (NSF) Grant DMS-1521676.
+We are grateful to the editor, the associate editor, two anonymous referees, Werner Ehm, Alexander Glas, Fabian Kr\"{u}ger, Barbara Rossi and Peter Vogel for a wealth of constructive and insightful comments.
+Furthermore, we thank the European Centre for Medium-Range Weather Forecasts (ECMWF) in Reading, UK for providing meteorological data, and we are grateful to Stephan Hemri for assistance in their handling.
+The work of Patrick Schmidt, Tilmann Gneiting and Stephan Hemri was partially funded by the Klaus Tschira Foundation and by the European Union Seventh Framework Programme under grant agreement no.~290976.
+Tilmann Gneiting also is grateful for travel support and encouragement through the ECMWF Fellowship programme.
+Matthias Katzfuss was partially supported by US~National Science Foundation (NSF) Grant DMS--1521676 and NSF CAREER Grant DMS--1654083.